Table of Contents

-Start at El Zócalo
+Start At El Zócalo

 Begin your trip with a visit to Mexico City’s main square, the Plaza de la Constitución (aka El Zócalo).
 We know we’re not the first ones to suggest it.
 In fact, a lot of other guidebooks list it as a must-see place in Mexico City but that’s because it’s well worth it.